aitormagan/udacity-ml-engineer-operationalizing-aws-ml-project/README.md

 }
 ```

-In the IAM console we can see other roles which should me monitorized and deleted in case of not being used by resources we have created.
+In the IAM console we can see other roles which should be monitored and deleted in case of not being used by resources we have created.

 ## Concurrency